-Asset Holdings 96,684 collection items - including book stock and other Library resources.
+Asset Holdings 96 96,684 collection items - including book stock and other Library resources.

-Available Data Stocktake records, assessment against NSW Living Learning Libraries Standards 2015, Library Collection Development Policy and collection data held in the 'Symphony' Library Management system.
-Asset Data: existing collections held at Raymond Terrace, Tomaree and the Mobile Library, collection information stored in the 'Symphony' Library Management system and benchmarking against Living Learning Libraries: Standards and Guidelines for NSW Public Libraries, Standards and Guidelines for Australian Public Libraries, 2011, ALIA.
+Available Data • Standards 2015, Library Collection Development Policy and collection data held in the 'Symphony' Library Management system.

-Last Condition Survey No ephens Library collections ssessment against the Nidelines in 2015/2016.
+Last Condition Survey Nc A stocktake of the Port Stephens Library collection was undertaken in November 2016 and an assessment against the NSW Living Learning Library Standards and Guidelines in 2015/2016.

-General Condition Rating % Assets \$CRC
+General Co ondition Rating % Assets \$CRC

 Assessment of Condition 1 Near Perfect 18.5 \$374,374

 2 Good 28.2 \$492,631

 3 Satisfactory 25.0 \$597,317

 4 Very Poor 9.9 \$254,889

 5 Unserviceable 18.0 \$451,316

 Total 100.00 \$2,170,529

 Main Findings sa ag be ex all The existing Library Collection totals 96,684 items of which 71.7% are in satisfactory to near perfect condition.
 However, a 2015/2016 assessment against the Library Standards indicates that Port Stephens Library falls well below the Baseline Standard in four of the six collection categories.
 While existing items are presently in good condition, an annual capital budget allocation is required to ensure the ongoing quality, relevance and sustainability of the collection.